Algorithm Fairness in AI for Medicine and Healthcare: References

-To satisfy these two notions of fairness, many techniques have been developed that adapt existing algorithms with: 1) pre-processing steps that remove, augment, or reweight the input space to eliminate confounding bias\cite{celis2019improved, kamiran2012data, krasanakis2018adaptive, jiang2020identifying, chai2016unsupervised}, 2) in-processing steps that construct additional optimization constraint or regularization loss functions that penalize non-discrimination\cite{kamishima2012fairness, zafar2017fairness, goel2018non, agarwal2018reductions}, and 3) post-processing steps that apply correction to calibrate model predictions across subgroups\cite{kleinberg2016inherent, corbett2018measure, pleiss2017fairness, chouldechova2018case}.
-We briefly review several below with some noticeable examples that have been applied to many biomedical datasets shown in \textbf{Table 1}:
+To reduce violation of group fairness, many techniques have been developed that adapt existing algorithms with: 1) pre-processing steps that remove, augment, or reweight the input space to eliminate confounding bias\cite{celis2019improved, kamiran2012data, krasanakis2018adaptive, jiang2020identifying, chai2016unsupervised}, 2) in-processing steps that construct additional optimization constraint or regularization loss functions that penalize non-discrimination\cite{kamishima2012fairness, zafar2017fairness, goel2018non, agarwal2018reductions}, and 3) post-processing steps that apply correction to calibrate model predictions across subgroups\cite{kleinberg2016inherent, corbett2018measure, pleiss2017fairness, chouldechova2018case}.
+We briefly review several below: